awsdocs/amazon-athena-user-guide/doc_source/workgroups-setting-control-limits-cloudwatch.md

 **To create or edit a per\-workgroup data usage alert**

 You can set multiple alert thresholds when queries running in a workgroup scan a specified amount of data within a specific period\.
 Alerts are implemented using Amazon CloudWatch alarms and apply to all queries in the workgroup\.
 When a threshold is reached, you can have Amazon SNS send an email to users that you specify\.
-Queries are not automatically cancelled when a threshold is reached\.
+Queries are not automatically canceled when a threshold is reached\.

 1. Open the Athena console at [https://console\.aws\.amazon\.com/athena/](https://console.aws.amazon.com/athena/home)\.